Ajscheuer/andrew-scheuer/_posts/2025-05-29-hello-world.md

 ---
 layout: post
 title: "Hello World - Starting My Developer Blog"
+subtitle: "Welcome to my corner of the web"
 date: 2025-05-29
-categories: [blogging, introduction]
-tags: [first-post, career, remote-work]
+tags: [first-post, career, remote-work, blogging]
+comments: true
 ---

-# Welcome to My Blog!

 After years of building software solutions across different domains - from healthcare EMR systems to cloud-based applications - I've decided to start sharing my experiences and insights through this blog.

 ## My Journey So Far

 My path into software engineering has been quite unique.
-I started with a strong foundation in languages and literature, earning my MA from Syracuse University and even serving as a Fulbright English Teaching Assistant in Argentina.
+I started with a strong foundation in languages and literature, earning my MA from Syracuse University and even serving as a **Fulbright English Teaching Assistant** in Argentina.
 But my passion for technology eventually led me to pursue full-stack web development through Acámica, and I haven't looked back since.

-Currently, I'm working as an Associate Software Engineer at Allata, where I build cloud-based solutions using React, Node.js, and .NET.
-Recently, I had the opportunity to serve as Head of Technology at Adam HRS, where I designed and built a complete EMR platform from the ground up, integrating AI capabilities using AWS Bedrock.
+Currently, I'm working as an Associate Software Engineer at **Allata**, where I build cloud-based solutions using React, Node.js, and .NET.
+Recently, I had the opportunity to serve as Head of Technology at **Adam HRS**, where I designed and built a complete EMR platform from the ground up, integrating AI capabilities using AWS Bedrock.

 ## What to Expect on This Blog